Welcome, foolish mortals, to a post all about the iconic hitchhiking ghosts at Walt Disney World!

 photo credit Alexis Lariscy

-Among the 999 happy haunts you have your three resident spirits of the haunted mansion (also known as the hitchhiking ghosts), Madame Leota sending sympathetic vibes from her crystal ball, and the Grim Grinning Ghosts (the Screaming Song) as the theme song accompanying you on the ride and you ride along in Doom Buggies!
+Among the 999 happy haunts you have your three resident spirits of the haunted mansion (the hitchhikers, more on them in a bit), Madame Leota sending sympathetic vibes from her crystal ball, and the Grim Grinning Ghosts.
+You will see these ghosts and more as the theme song (the Screaming Song) accompanies you on the attraction as you ride along in Doom Buggies!

-As you travel around the haunted house in your Doom Buggy (aka your method of transportation during the ride) something happens towards the end of your ride.
+As you travel around the haunted house in your Doom Buggy something spooky happens towards the end of your ride.
 You will find that there are three ghosts who are trying to make their escape out of the Haunted Mansion ride by way of your buggy.

 Let’s let the “Ghost Host” explain what happens during the ride: